14-Year-Old Boy Who Allegedly Stabbed Tessa Majors Charged With Murder: NYPD

 Majors’ blood was recovered from the landing and stairs, and DNA recovered from one of her fingernail clippings matched Weaver’s DNA profile, according to the complaint.

+An autopsy found that Majors was stabbed in the torso several times; one of the stab wounds "pierced her heart," the complaint says.

-The NYPD also obtained an audio recording in which Weaver admitted that he "hit [Majors] with a knife" inside the park after she refused to give up her phone, the complaint says.
+The NYPD also obtained an audio recording in which Weaver admitted that he "hit [Majors] with a knife" inside the park after she refused to give up her phone, according to the complaint.

 Weaver was arraigned on Saturday afternoon.
 He was remanded without bail and is expected to appear in court again on Feb.
 19, Vance said.
 His attorney information wasn't immediately available.